 In many cases, standard treatment has been found to produce excellent outcomes.
 When you are evaluated in our cancer clinic, your physician will discuss with you clinical trials that are most appropriate for your diagnosis and condition.

-Please visit UMClinicalStudies.org for a list of clinical trials related to cancer.
+Please visit our Find a Clinical Trials to search for clinical trials related to cancer.